Abortion in Ohio

 Abortion in Ohio is legal on request up to the point of fetal viability (roughly 23 weeks) as a result of abortion rights being placed into the Ohio State Constitution by November 2023 Ohio Issue 1, adopted by 57% of voters.

 Planned Parenthood and the ACLU are advocating in court to have other pre-amendment restrictions nullified, such as a 24-hour waiting period, laws prohibiting advanced practice nurses and similar healthcare providers from prescribing abortion medications, and a law prohibiting the prescription of mifepristone (which is commonly used for medication abortion) for any off-label use.

 Current Ohio law

 Due to November 2023 Ohio Issue 1, abortions up to fetal viability are legal in Ohio.
 Ohio has multiple layers of law on abortion, resulting from multiple laws passed over the decades.
 However, abortion proponents argue in ongoing litigation that these laws are no longer enforceable.

-A "heartbeat bill" that banned abortions after six weeks of gestational age that was enacted before Issue 1 was challenged in court, with the Attorney General of Ohio and other Republican leaders in Ohio defending it in court.
+A "heartbeat bill" that banned abortions after six weeks of gestational age was enacted before Issue 1 was challenged in court, with the Attorney General of Ohio and other Republican leaders in Ohio defending it in court.
 The six-week abortion ban was struck down by an Ohio judge in October 2024.